-- ✓ Facilities will continue to support the Green Team in promoting awareness by providing hand rakes for leaves and hand mowers for mowing.
-The Green Team has adopted the quad area near Dwight Hall as a motor free area to be maintained with rakes and hand mowers. - ✓ A GIS inventory of the campus trees was created. - ✓ The University has hired a landscape consultant to assist in converting grass ground cover to alternatives that are more environmentally friendly. - ✓ A directive was issued to maintenance workers to only have lights on in the classrooms where they are actually working. - ✓ A campus garden has been installed, providing fresh produce to dining services. - √ 100 cubic yards of leaves were composted. - ✓ The University purchased the Warren Conference Center in Ashland.
-The Center includes 75 acres of mostly open space and is adjacent to Ashland State Park and the Warren Woods conservation land.
+- ✓ A GIS inventory of the campus trees was created. - ✓ The University has hired a landscape consultant to assist in converting grass ground cover to alternatives that are more environmentally friendly. - ✓ A directive was issued to maintenance workers to only have lights on in the classrooms where they are actually working. - ✓ 100 cubic yards of leaves were composted.

-✓ Included natural vegetation areas surrounding new building construction.
+- ✓ The University purchased the Warren Conference Center in Ashland.
+The Center includes 75 acres of mostly open space and is adjacent to Ashland State Park and the Warren Woods conservation land. - ✓ Included natural vegetation areas surrounding new building construction.